« Maybe creation is about accepting that,

 SET-UP : A day prior to the show

-BOW’T TRAIL Retrospek is a two-part work for four physical bodies : one female dancer, two musicians, and one immersive display of digital projections.
-Rhodnie Désir used BOW’T, a piece she created in 2013, as the point of departure for this piece, which was conceived in Montreal.
+BOW’T TRAIL Retrospek is a work on courage and memory for four physical bodies : one female dancer, two musicians, and one immersive display of digital projections.
+Rhodnie Désir used BOW’T, a piece she created in Montréal in 2013, as the starting point for this piece.
 It is the fruit of a year long research process and joint efforts spanning the four corners of the continent.